itsAmitgupta/Loading_Animation/README.md

 # Loading_Animation
-A Loading Animation made using HTML and CSS
+A Loading Animation made using HTML and CSS<br>
 Link of the site:
 https://loading-rotating-animation.netlify.app/